← All diseases

 What is it?

-Tuberculosis (TB) is a serious bacterial infection caused by Mycobacterium tuberculosis, spread through the air when people with active TB disease cough or sneeze.
-NYS reported 1,089 cases in 2024 — among the highest rates nationally, concentrated in New York City.
+Tuberculosis (TB) is caused by Mycobacterium tuberculosis and spread through the air when a person with active pulmonary TB coughs, speaks, or sings.
+NYS reported 1,089 cases in 2024 — among the highest rates in the US, with the vast majority of cases in New York City.
+Two-thirds of TB cases in NYS occur in foreign-born individuals from high-burden countries.

 How it spreads

-Spread through the air when a person with active TB disease in the lungs coughs, speaks, or sneezes.
-TB is not spread through casual contact, surfaces, or shared food.
-Latent TB infection does not spread to others.
+Spread through the air when a person with active TB in the lungs or throat coughs, sneezes, or speaks.
+TB is NOT spread through casual contact, sharing dishes, surfaces, or being in the same room briefly.
+Prolonged close contact with an infectious person is usually needed for transmission.

 Symptoms

-Active TB: persistent cough lasting 3+ weeks, coughing up blood or sputum, chest pain, weakness, weight loss, fever, night sweats.
-Latent TB has no symptoms.
+Active pulmonary TB: persistent cough lasting 3+ weeks, coughing up blood or sputum, chest pain, night sweats, weight loss, fatigue, and fever.
+Latent TB infection (LTBI) causes no symptoms and is not contagious.

 Who is at risk?

-People who have spent time with someone with active TB; immigrants from high-TB-burden countries; people experiencing homelessness; those with HIV or other conditions that weaken the immune system.
+People who have spent time with someone with active TB; people born in or who have lived in high-TB-burden countries; people experiencing homelessness; people with HIV or other immunocompromising conditions; people who live or work in congregate settings (shelters, correctional facilities, long-term care).

 What you can do

-👁Get tested for TB if you are at high risk or have been in contact with someone with active TB
+👁Get tested if you are at high risk or have been in contact with someone with active TB — a skin test or blood test can detect infection

-⚕️If diagnosed with latent TB, complete the full course of preventive treatment to avoid future disease
+⚕️If diagnosed with latent TB, complete preventive treatment to reduce lifetime risk of active disease by 90%

 Vaccine information